-Based in Plymouth, living aboard his electric sailboat, SV Muhuhu, George is passionate about providing solutions to make boating more sustainable in both manufacture, operation and end of life.
+Based in Falmouth, George sails the electric sailboat, SV Muhuhu, George is passionate about providing solutions to make boating more sustainable in both manufacture, operation and end of life.
 George is the project lead for the NDMP Sail Electric campaign.

 As a design engineer with years spent in the luxury motor yacht sector, this forged a passion to work towards a future in which marine industries can exist in harmony with our ecosystems.

-Tom leads design, architecture and regulation conformity for the Sail Electric campaign.
+Tom leads design, architecture and regulation conformity for the campaign.